Real Estate Law

 If a notarial deed is required, the notary will prepare the documentation.
 Lawyers often prepare a letter of intent (compromis de vente).

-If private seal documentation is sufficient for the purpose of the transaction, documentation is usually drafted by lawyers.
+If private seal documentation is sufficient for the transaction, lawyers usually draft the documentation.

 Can an owner or occupier inherit liability for matters relating to the real estate even if they occurred before the real estate was bought or occupied?

-An owner is liable for matters relating to the real estate even if they occurred before he/she bought it, meaning that he/she, in principle, inherits the liabilities for such matters.
-However, in most real estate transactions and especially relating to pollution matters, sales contracts often set forth that the real estate is sold without pollution casualties.
-Such clause allows the current property owner to shift liability to the former property owner.
+An owner is liable for matters relating to the real estate from the date of acquisition, even if such matters occurred before the real estate asset was purchased.
+Therefore, in general, the purchaser inherits the liabilities for matters that may have occurred prior to its ownership.
+However, in most real estate transactions and especially relating to pollution matters, sales contracts often set forth that the real estate is sold without liability to the purchaser.
+As a result, such a clause allows the purchaser to shift liability to the selling property owner.

 Does a seller or occupier retain any liabilities relating to the real estate after they have disposed of it?